dotnet/samples/async/async-and-await/vb/AsyncFirstExampleVB/AsyncFirstExampleVB/readme.md

     2. Navigate to the folder that holds the unzipped sample code, and open the Visual Basic project (.vbproj) file.

     3. Choose the F5 key, or Ctrl+F5 keys, to run the project.

+3. From the command line:

+   1. Navigate to the folder that holds the unzipped sample code.

+   2. At the command line, type `dotnet run`.

  ## More Information

   - https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/concepts/async/index